 - In 1991 the Robert Wood Johnson Foundation selected Alpha One in its national effort to improve the health care of people with disabilities and to strengthen the financial viability of Independent Living Centers.
 Alpha One has worked to design a new generation of services that puts people with disabilities at the forefront of initiating and managing their health care.
 As a member of Maine's State Independent Living Council, Alpha One's active participation led to the 1994 Autumn Summit, the largest gathering of people with disabilities in Maine, and The Maine Opportunity, a 1995 report outlining how Maine can effect public policy that will provide choice in the lives of people with disabilities.

-Alpha One, South Portland Office
+South Portland Office

 127 Main Street

 Presque Isle Office

 |Toll Free:||(800) 974-6466|